 Certainly many people today understand the vast benefits provided by industrial robots.
 There is reason to worry about the risks of organizations hopeful that just installing industrial robots will fix all their problems.

 Industrial robots are the most advanced application of robots in business today but they are still far from plug and play solutions.
 They require skilled experts to have them work effectively; but the capabilities and usability have greatly increased over the last 20 years.
 Respect for people (and all that entails about the management system) is an important part of creating a management system to have the most success integrating robots.

-We refer to industrial “robots” for machines that do jobs people used to preform in plants, but those robots are nothing like what we think of robots as a stand alone concept.
+We refer to industrial “robots” for machines that do jobs people used to perform in plants, but those robots are nothing like what we think of robots as a stand alone concept.
 In the last 20 years industrial robots have become much more “thoughtful” and have gained software that makes them seem more like “robots” in the sense that they are more than just a machine.
 But they still look nothing like robots.
 Autonomous cars look nothing like our C3PO vision of robots (androids) but are in many ways pretty robot-like (making many decisions and likely conversing with us in ways approaching out C3PO vision.

 Interactive speakers (like Alexa) exhibit some of the characteristics of robots but again look nothing like our vision of them in our mind.
 The next 5 years will see an explosion in the use of machines much closer to our vision of robots (like the Pepper robot shown above).
 Smart phones already perform many aspects of the 1960s view of how robots would be making our lives easier.
 And small vacuums take on that specific cleaning task (without the ascetics of an android pushing a vacuum cleaner but ticking off that feature for robots to perform for us).